spring1843/go-dsa/complexity.md

 1. What is the time `t` required for execution?
 2. How much memory space `s` does it utilize?

-To address these questions, the Big O asymptotic notation is employed, which characterizes how an algorithm performs with respect to time and space as the input size `n` increases.
+To address these questions, the Big O asymptotic notation, which characterizes how an algorithm performs with respect to time and space as the input size `n` increases, is employed.

 ## Big O